Brandon Bailey (baseball): Chicago White Sox

 On June 7, 2023, Bailey signed a minor league contract with the Chicago White Sox.
 Bailey made two appearances for the White Sox organization, appearing in one game apiece for the rookie–level Arizona Complex League White Sox and High–A Winston-Salem Dash.
+That summer, he reinjured his pitching elbow and called home to tell his parents he would be retiring from baseball.
 He was released by Chicago on November 1.

 Coaching career

+Bailey earned a master's degree in sports coaching from the University of Northern Colorado.

 Baltimore Orioles

 On February 7, 2024, the Baltimore Orioles hired Bailey to serve as the pitching coach for their rookie–level affiliate, the Florida Complex League Orioles.

 Los Angeles Dodgers

-In 2025, Bailey was named as assistant pitching coach for the Rancho Cucamonga Quakes the Single-A affiliate of the Los Angeles Dodgers.
+In 2025, Bailey was named as assistant pitching coach for the Rancho Cucamonga Quakes, the Single-A affiliate of the Los Angeles Dodgers.
+On February 5, 2026, he was promoted to same position with the Great Lakes Loons of the Midwest League.

+Personal life

+Bailey is of Spanish and one-eighth Chickasaw ancestry and an enrolled member of the Chickasaw Nation.
+He has tattoos depicting, among other things, a Native American warrior, a bison and a woman hearing a bear headdress.
+He was given a Chickasaw name at birth.